 Results

-The RootsPlus project is half-way and we are pleased to communicate on the mid-term results each (scientific) partner has obtained.
+The RootsPlus project is reaching its final quarter and we are pleased to update on the results each (scientific) partner obtained so far.

 EV ILVO

 For one of our private partners, we have further optimised the protocol to obtain Ri-plants from recalcitrant chrysanthemum genotypes.
-A genotype screen using a fluorescent bacterial strain identified some genotypes for which it is more difficult for the bacteria to enter the plant, but for the majority of the genotypes, obtaining hairy roots is not a real problem but rather the regeneration of shoots from these roots is the biggest bottleneck.
-Furthermore we are continuously optimising some molecular tools to screen the regenerated plants: a fast qPCR-assay to detect for the presence/absence of Ri-genes was fine-tuned, a dPCR assay to determine the exact copy-numbers of the inserted genes is being validated for this hexaploid plant and Fluorescent In-Situ Hybridisation (FISH) was applied on a selection of Ri chrysanthemum plants.
-This resulted in the identification of the positions on the chromosomes where the Ri genes were inserted.
-The amount of locations differed for each transformation event.
-These tools will now further be implemented on the F1 plants from the company's breeding program with the Ri plants.
+A genotype screen using a fluorescent bacterial strain identified some genotypes for which it is more difficult for the bacteria to enter the plant, but for the majority of the genotypes, obtaining hairy roots is not problematic but rather the regeneration of shoots from these roots is the biggest bottleneck.
+Our experiments show that at least for some of the recalcitrant genotypes, regeneration at low efficiency could be induced.
+Furthermore we are continuously optimising some molecular tools to screen the regenerated plants, such as the dPCR assay to determine the exact copy-numbers of the inserted genes.
+For this purpose finding the best reference genes remains a challenge.
+Fluorescent In-Situ Hybridisation (FISH) resulted in the identification of the positions on the chromosomes where the Ri genes were inserted and will further be implemented on the F1 plants from the company's breeding program with the Ri plants.
+This season Ri plants were also phenotyped extensively during plant growth regulator trials and rooting experiments.
+Also F1 and F2 populations were evaluated on the field.

 LUH

-The protocols for hairy root induction in rose and apple and subsequent regeneration of Ri plants were established and are currently optimized also with the help of two BSc students and two MSc students.
+The protocols for hairy root induction in rose and apple and subsequent regeneration of Ri plants from apple hairy roots were established and optimized with the help of two BSc students and two MSc students.
 For rose, whole leaves formed hairy roots at a higher percentage than petioles or leaflets and sonication treatments improved the transformation efficiency in general.
-This optimized hairy root induction protocol is currently applied to phenotype more than 100 rose genotypes for the subsequent genome-wide association study (GWAS).
-More than 90 genotypes were characterized already and we will finish the remaining transformations soon and start with the data analysis in the beginning of 2023.
-The expected output of this GWAS is an insight into genes and genomic regions that are associated with transformability by R. rhizogenes.
-The integration frequencies of TL-, TR-DNA (60 – 91 %) and of the reporter gene GFP (21 %) were proven.
-Furthermore, we were able to establish growing rose hairy root cultures samples which were sent to our partners at NCU for phytohormone profiling.
+This optimized hairy root induction protocol has been applied to phenotype 104 rose genotypes for the subsequent genome-wide association study (GWAS).
+Five interesting genomic regions were identified, that are associated with transformability by R. rhizogenes and explain 12 – 27 % of the overall phenotypic variance.
+Results on potential candidate genes are expected in the beginning of 2024.
+High integration frequencies of T-DNA genes into roots formed on leaf explants of 88 % were proven for roses.
+Furthermore, from established, continuously growing rose hairy root cultures samples were sent to our partners at NCU for plant hormone profiling next to root samples from acclimatized Ri plants.

 Also, for apple the protocol for induction of hairy roots was established in close collaboration with partners at ILVO.
-From the 6 genotypes tested so far, a sufficient hairy root induction could only be achieved in one rootstock and one scion cultivar.
-All bacterial strains tested induced a high number of hairy roots.
+Hairy root induction was achieved for every rootstock (4) and scion (2) cultivar.
+Most of the 16 bacterial strains tested induced hairy roots, with agropine strains having the highest efficiency.
+For apple, the T-DNA integration rate in roots formed on leaf explants was 94 %.

-Apparently, regeneration of Ri plants was easier in apple than in rose genotypes.
+Apparently, regeneration of Ri plants was easier in apple than in rose.
 By now, we have Ri plants regenerated from hairy roots of two apple genotypes which were proven to contain rol-genes.
-For rose, regeneration seems quite difficult since we had no success yet despite of testing different approaches for regeneration, i.e. plant growth regulator combinations and concentrations and different regeneration pathways.
-Nevertheless, some spontaneous regenerants from hairy root cultures were obtained which can now be propagated for being morphologically characterized.
+For rose, regeneration seems quite difficult since several experiments following different approaches for regeneration and applying diverse plant growth regulator combinations and concentrations were not successful.
+Nevertheless, some spontaneous regenerants from hairy root cultures were obtained and propagated and, together with apple Ri lines, morphologically characterized and tested for replant disease tolerance in a greenhouse experiment.
+We observed a typical strong Ri phenotype in the shoot architecture for both species but the reaction on replant disease-affected soils tolerance needs further investigation.

 NCU